Wind power in China: History

 By the end of 2008, at least 15 Chinese companies were commercially producing wind turbines and several dozen more were producing components.

 Turbine sizes of 1.5 MW to 3 MW became common.

 Leading wind power companies in China were Goldwind, Dongfang Electric, and Sinovel along with most major foreign wind turbine manufacturers.

 China also increased production of small-scale wind turbines to about 80,000 turbines in 2008.

-Through all these developments, the Chinese wind industry appeared unaffected by the global financial crisis, according to industry observers.
+Through all these developments, the Chinese wind industry appeared unaffected by the Great Recession, according to industry observers.

 China became the largest wind energy provider worldwide in 2010, with the installed wind power capacity reaching 41.8 GW at the end of the year.
 However, about a quarter of this capacity was not connected to the grid.

 In 2011, China put forth a plan to have 100 GW of grid-connected wind power capacity by the end of 2015 and to generate 190 terawatt-hours of wind power annually.

 This target was reached in 2014, making China the first country in the world to reach 100 GW of installed wind capacity.

 As of 2014, Goldwind remains the largest competitor in the Chinese wind energy market, with a 19% share of new installations.
 It is followed by Guodian United Power Technology Company (a subsidiary of China Guodian Corporation) at 11%, and Mingyang Wind Power at 9%.

 The Gansu Wind Farm Project in western Gansu province is one of six national wind power megaprojects approved by the Chinese government.

-It is the world's largest collective wind farm.
+Although in some countries there are aesthetic objections to large-scale wind farms, in China they are often perceived as an aesthetic positive due to their associations with modernity and green development.